Tarkus (suite): Lyrics

-The parts supposedly follow Tarkus' birth in a volcanic eruption centuries before known history.
+The parts supposedly follow Tarkus' birth in a volcanic eruption centuries before known history (around the Eocene).
 The exact nature of Tarkus' origin and actions are unknown, and left ambiguous by its creator, Keith Emerson.
 "Eruption" itself presents a musical impression of cascading eruption on the keyboards in a 10/8 time signature, backed by Carl Palmer on drums.
 This segues into the "Stones of Years", the first of three vocal sections.

 The second, third, fourth and fifth are supposedly the movements that represent the enemies he meets: